EngqvistLab/Supplemetenary_scripts_datasets_R2LG/EvaluateClassicalModels/README.md

 sklearn.ensemble.RandomForestRegressor
 ```

-`outdir` is the directory where output file will be created.
+`outdir` should be specified as the directory where output file will be created.
 The name of the outputfile is `infile.out`.
 It is a csv file contains the mean and standard deviation of R2 score in the cross validation, for example:
 ```
 model,mean,std
 Linear model,0.5606470243036312,0.05182762180825625